 Step 2.
-If the grievance has not been settled in Step 1, then within ten non-holiday work days after receipt of the written decision of the supervisor, or the expiration of the time limits for making such decision, the grievant or the Union may submit the grievance in writing to the appropriate Dean or the Librarian with a statement of why the decision of the supervisor is not satisfactory.
-The appropriate Dean or the Librarian shall meet with the grievant and a representative of the Union within five non-holiday work days after receipt of the notice of appeal for the purpose of resolving the grievance.
+If the grievance has not been settled in Step 1, then within ten non-holiday work days after receipt of the written decision of the supervisor, or the expiration of the time limits for making such decision, the grievant or the Union may submit the grievance in writing to the appropriate Dean with a statement of why the decision of the supervisor is not satisfactory.
+The appropriate Dean shall meet with the grievant and a representative of the Union within five non-holiday work days after receipt of the notice of appeal for the purpose of resolving the grievance.